extcode/cart/Documentation/Changelog/7.0/Breaking-288-ChangeMailHandlerToFluidEmail.rst

 ===========

-The changeover from rendering an own standalone view to the FluidEmail class required adjustments in the e-mail templates and partials.
+The changeover from rendering an own standalone view to the FluidEmail class required adjustments in the email templates and partials.

 Affected Installations
 ======================

-All installations that use their own templates and partials for the e-mails.
+All installations that use their own templates and partials for the emails.
-All installations that use an own layout file for the e-mails.
+All installations that use an own layout file for the emails.

 Migration
 =========